pletfix/oauth-plugin/README.md

 - GitHub
 - Spotify

-You are welcome when you make a pull request with other socialite drivers.
+You are welcome when you make a pull request with other social media drivers.

 ## Installation